microsoft/Olive/docs/source/tutorials/configure_systems.rst

     * :code:`tags`: The tags for the AzureML environment.
 This is optional.
     * :code:`resources`: The resources dictionary for the AzureML environment.
 This is optional.
     * :code:`instance_count`: The instance count for the AzureML environment.
 Default is 1.
+    * :code:`datastore`: The datastore name where to export artifacts.
+Default is `workspaceblobstore`.
     * :code:`olive_managed_env`: A boolean flag to indicate if the environment is managed by Olive.
 This is optional and defaults to False.

 .. note::